Vietnam.vn - Nền tảng quảng bá Việt Nam

 PV: According to you, how will the Buddhist perspective on environmental protection affect people?

-Venerable Thich Van Loi: In Buddhism, there is a view of reincarnation, of reincarnation.
-If we reincarnate to this earth in the next life, but the current earth was destroyed by ourselves in previous lives, how can we live fully in the next life or the lives after that?
-For example, if we live now without knowing how to protect the environment, sooner or later, people will be affected by the bad actions we "sow" in the present; not only that, the bad seeds in destroying and destroying the living environment will accumulate to our descendants.
+Venerable Thich Van Loi: In Buddhism, there is a view of reincarnation, reincarnation.
+If we reincarnate to this earth in the next life and the current earth was destroyed by ourselves in previous lives, how can we live a complete life in the next life or the lives after that?
+For example, if we live now without knowing how to protect the environment, it will come sooner or later that people will be affected by the bad actions we "sow" in the present; not only that, the bad seeds in destroying and destroying the living environment will accumulate to our descendants.

-Therefore, protecting the environment needs to come from a sincere heart and true understanding so that each of us, when doing environmental protection work or other good deeds, can help everyone live a more useful life.
+Therefore, environmental protection needs to come from a sincere heart and true understanding so that each of us, when doing environmental protection work or other good deeds, can help everyone live a more useful life.

 The Buddha taught that one should not cut down a tree that is taller than one’s head.
-If it is absolutely necessary to cut down a tall tree, one must bow to the tree every day for three consecutive days and say, “I am sorry, because this place requires building a house… I am sorry tree,” and then three days later one can cut down the tree.
+If it is absolutely necessary to cut down a tall tree, one must bow to the tree every day for three consecutive days and say, “I am sorry, because this place requires building a house,… I am sorry tree,” and then wait three days before cutting down the tree.

 PV: How has Hung Long Pagoda applied Buddhist teachings in environmental protection, Venerable?